zisuzlabs/retreeforests/README.md

 Entrepreneurs would be asked to manufacture IOT devices locally and would be compensated by ReTree Forest bids and open quotes.

-# Software
+# Software and Code
 IOT based Distributed Ledger System.
-Though IOT and blockchain is resource constrained Zisuz Labs LLC foresee a possible IP based revenue for scaling ReTree Forest in GREEN, TRILLION and 5G Blockchain implementation.
+Though IOT and blockchain is resource constrained Zisuz Labs LLC foresee a possible IP based revenue for scaling ReTree Forest in GREEN BLOCKCHAIN, TRILLION and 5G Blockchain implementation.

 Terrestrial 5G Mesh network and devices.
 Open RF based simple mesh networking